Table of Contents

 - Protective Gloves (preferably not baggy ones like I'm unfortunately using in the video) and Eye-wear

-- 6" Bench Grinder/Buffer with 1/2" arbor holes (the cheapest and most readily available deburring and polishing wheels fit are 6" in diameter with 1/2" arbor holes)
+- Benchtop Polisher Grinder with 1/2" arbor holes (the cheapest and most readily available deburring and polishing wheels fit are 6" in diameter with 1/2" arbor holes)

 - For polishing